Best CPUs for Workstations: May 2020by Dr. Ian Cutress on May 4, 2020 10:00 AM EST

 There is an option of looking at older hardware.
 Finding a good deal on AMD’s 16-core 2nd generation Threadripper, the 2950X, is a good option, although given the performance of the 3rd generation hardware, I would perhaps avoid higher core counts unless it was really cheap.
 Intel is still selling the Skylake-X processors, and hopefully when this post goes live they will have half-price discounts applied, although that might not be a given.

 If you really want the best mid-tier hardware, for AMD I’d suggest a cheap 2950X or wait until a 3960X is available.
-For Intel, if you can find a half-price (~$979) Core i9-9980XE would do the trick.

 I’d suggest Intel, But